StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 dramatically better than having no such mechanism at all.
 Occasional overestimates or underestimates do not negate the benefit of this capability.

+The IETF Transport Services API specification {{RFC9622}}
+states that “Sent events allow an application to obtain an understanding of the amount of buffering it creates.”
+TCP\_REPLENISH\_TIME goes beyond
+giving an application **visibility** into the amount of buffering it creates, by giving an application the ability to **specify** the amount of buffering it would **like** to create.

 ## Solicitation for Name Suggestions